jolie-projects/open_projects/ide/README.md

 Support Ctrl-clicking (or whatever key + clicking) an identifier, like the name of an output port, to open the file and position the editor to the definition of such identifier, like the definition of that output port.

+## Inline Documentation (O)

+Support invoking the definition of a type or a port/interface (when standing above its identifier) as an inline small window to recall the programmer of it.
+For example, it should be possible to have a quick glance at the definition of an output port without having to open its file.

+## Program Structure (O)

+Provide a structure overview of the current Jolie program, showing on a side panel its input and output ports and the possibility to open the interfaces.

+## Value Scaffolding (O)

+Make a shortcut that, given a type name, inserts code for defining a value that respects that type.

 ## Autocompletion (O)

 Develop autocompletion helpers, for example including: